 COVID-19 Advice to Neurology Patients

-As the threat of COVID19 has eased on the Island and restrictions are gradually lifting, the Neurologists have recommenced face to face consultations, although some still remain via telephone.
-The Neurology Nurse Specialist is now seeing all clinic patients face to face.
+As the threat of COVID19 has eased on the Island and restrictions are lifting, the Neurologists have recommenced face to face consultations, although some still remain via telephone.
+The Neurology Nurse Specialist is now seeing clinic patients face to face.

 If a telephone appointment is preferable, please contact the Patient Information Centre (PIC) telephone 650103, and we shall try to accommodate the request, if clinically appropriate.

 Those with symptoms of Covid-19 should NOT attend their appointment.
 Instead contact PIC telephone 650103 to rebook for a later date when clear of symptoms.

 The Blood Clinic remains open; it is important that all patients continue to attend for any blood monitoring required for their treatment.

 Full guidance for people with neurological conditions, their doctors and carers is available online.